Reading Time: 11 minutes

 Probably the most important umbrella tip for any notification is to make it useful for the user.
 There are plenty of ways to do it.
 Inform about a price drop of an in-cart product.
 Give your user a heads-up about getting out in time for a planned travel itinerary.
 Track and remind them to stick to their weekly fitness plan.
 The more useful your messages, the better.

-Check out how Headspace nudges its user base to be mindful of their surroundings.
+Check out how Headspace nudges its user base to be mindful of its surroundings.

 Here’s Nike Running reminding the user to finish the deadline he/she set for themselves.